Solar Industry News

 During the legislative session, we were assured by both the Public Advocate and legislators that the intent of the provision was sufficiently clear and that it was not intended to affect customers like you, and they declined our suggested edits to the legislative language before the bill passed.

-Unfortunately, the Maine Public Utilities Commission (PUC) has concluded they do not have the legal authority to exempt ownership-model community solar owners from this limitation.
+Unfortunately, the Public Utilities Commission (PUC) had concluded they do not have the legal authority to exempt ownership-model community solar owners from this limitation.
 While expressing sympathy for the absurdity and injustice of the situation (essentially forcing Maine customers to divest of their solar farm shares), they felt that their hands were tied by the legislative language.
 They came to that conclusion despite the Public Advocate and others joining us in filing comments encouraging them to exercise reasonable discretion based on the clear legislative intent.

 We think this outcome – for customers like you who have made a prudent investment in a community solar project – is outrageous, indefensible, and unacceptable.

-The ReVision team is actively working with the utilities, the PUC, the Public Advocate, and the legislature to fix the problems for member-owned community solar created by LD1777.
+The ReVision team is actively working with the utilities, the PUC, the OPA, and the legislature to fix the problems for member-owned community solar created by LD1777.
 Addressing these issues requires a policy fix.
 As noted above, our first action was to provide detailed input to the PUC as they developed implementation rules for LD1777.

-We have since filed a petition for reconsideration at the PUC, asking them to reconsider their decision.
-If you are interested in supporting this petition, you are invited to add a public comment to the docket, Docket # 2025-00264.
+If you are interested in supporting this petition, you are invited to add a public comment to the docket, Docket #2025-00264.
 Instructions are provided below.
+We’re so appreciative of the many thoughtful comments added to the docket so far!

 It’s crucial for the Legislature to hear from the Mainers impacted by this unfortunate decision—your voice is an essential part of advocacy.
 There will be two key opportunities for your outreach to make a difference: